The Longest Night (2019 film)

 The Longest Night (La mala noche) is a 2019 Ecuadorian drama film directed by Gabriela Calvache.
 It was selected as the Ecuadorian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
+The Longest Night was Calvache's feature film debut.

 Plot

-A prostitute exploited by a mafia boss tries to break free and pursue justice.
+Dana, a prostitute, is deeply in debt and needs money to pay for her daughter's medication and for her own addiction to narcotics.
+After encountering a young girl, Dana resolves to help her avoid the same fate.